ktartour/API_mongo/README.md

-# Projet NoSQL & PYTHON
+# Project NoSQL & PYTHON

 ## Project description

 The goal of the project is to program an Python API using FastAPI swagger.
 By using this API one would be able to perform CRUD operations on a MongoDB database.

+## Main functions

+· Get a list of teachers
+· Get a list of students with corresponding class
+· Get a list of students within a given class
+· Get a student marks
+· Get students marks regarding a teacher

 ## Run